publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1818.md

  __Expiration of 1966 Amendment__

 [Pub.
-L. 91–609, title IX, § 908][/us/pl/91/609/s908], Dec.
+L. 91–609, title IX][/us/pl/91/609/tIX], § 908, Dec.
 31, 1970, [84 Stat.
 1811][/us/stat/84/1811], repealed [section 401 of Pub.
 L. 89–695][/us/pl/89/695/s401] which had provided that:

 > “The provisions of titles I and II of this Act \[amending sections 1464, 1730, 1813, 1817 to 1820 and repealing [section 77 of this title][/us/usc/t12/s77] and enacting provisions set out as notes under sections 1464, 1730, and 1813 of this title\] and any provisions of law enacted by said titles shall be effective only during the period ending at the close of June 30, 1972.
 Effective upon the expiration of such period, each provision of law amended by either of such titles is further amended to read as it did immediately prior to the enactment of this Act \[Oct.
 16, 1966\] and each provision of law repealed by either of such titles is reenacted.”

  __Improved Administrative Hearings and Procedures for Federal Banking Agencies and National Credit Union Administration Board__

     [Pub.
-L. 101–73, title IX, § 916][/us/pl/101/73/s916], Aug.
+L. 101–73, title IX][/us/pl/101/73/tIX], § 916, Aug.
 9, 1989, [103 Stat.
 486][/us/stat/103/486], provided that before close of 24-month period beginning on Aug.
 9, 1989, appropriate Federal banking agencies (as defined in section 3(q) of the Federal Deposit Insurance Act \[[12 U.S.C.
 1813(q)][/us/usc/t12/s1813/q]\]) and National Credit Union Administration Board jointly establish their own pool of administrative law judges and develop a set of uniform rules and procedures for administrative hearings, including provisions for summary judgment rulings where there are no disputes as to material facts of the case.

  __Task Force Study of Delegation of Enforcement Actions__

     [Pub.
-L. 101–73, title IX, § 917][/us/pl/101/73/s917], Aug.
+L. 101–73, title IX][/us/pl/101/73/tIX], § 917, Aug.
 9, 1989, [103 Stat.
 487][/us/stat/103/487], directed appropriate Federal banking agencies (as defined in [section 1813(q) of this title][/us/usc/t12/s1813/q] and National Credit Union Administration Board to create a joint task force to study desirability and feasibility of delegating investigation and enforcement authority to their regional or district offices or banks, provided for composition of task force, and required that not later than Sept.
 30, 1990, task force report to Congress its findings and recommendations, together with responses of Comptroller of the Currency, Director of Office of Thrift Supervision, Chairperson of Federal Deposit Insurance Corporation, Chairman of Board of Governors of Federal Reserve System, and Chairman of National Credit Union Administration.

  __Credit Standards Advisory Committee__

 [Pub.
-L. 101–73, title XII, § 1205][/us/pl/101/73/s1205], Aug.
+L. 101–73, title XII][/us/pl/101/73/tXII], § 1205, Aug.
 9, 1989, [103 Stat.
 521][/us/stat/103/521], as amended by [Pub.
-L. 102–242, title IV, § 422][/us/pl/102/242/s422], Dec.
+L. 102–242, title IV][/us/pl/102/242/tIV], § 422, Dec.
 19, 1991, [105 Stat.
 2377][/us/stat/105/2377]; [Pub.
-L. 111–203, title III, § 367(7)][/us/pl/111/203/s367/7], July 21, 2010, [124 Stat.
+L. 111–203, title III][/us/pl/111/203/tIII], § 367(7), July 21, 2010, [124 Stat.
 1557][/us/stat/124/1557], provided that:

 >     “(a)  __Establishment__  __.—__